 Microphlebectomy is a varicose vein treatment technique used to get rid of unsightly and painful varicose leg veins so you can look and feel your best.
 Thanks to its minimally invasive approach and quick recovery time, microphlebectomy is quickly becoming one of the most popular treatments for getting rid of larger veins that can be effectively treated using sclerotherapy or other techniques.

-If you’ve been thinking about microphlebectomy, you probably have some questions about what to expect once the procedure is done.
+If you’ve been thinking about microphlebectomy, you probably have questions about what to expect once the procedure is done.
 So here’s a list of some of the most common questions – along with their answers – so you can make an informed decision and feel confident in your treatment choice:

 How soon can I shave or go swimming after the procedure?